Europolemur klatti: Morphology

 Europolemur klatti is part of a group of long-digited fossils, and most likely approximates early euprimate hand proportions.
 E. klatti has a grasping hallux and there is evidence that supports that E. klatti may have had nails instead of claws.
 This insinuates that stabilizing the tips of the digits and hand must have in some way been an important function for them and their lifestyle in their habitat.
 Relative to the forearm, the hand of E. klatti was large which may be related to vertical climbing or posture.
 The shape of the calcaneus (heel) resembles that found in Smilodectes and Notharctus.
 E. klatti had an average body mass of 1.7 kilograms.

 Dentition

 In 1995, two isolated upper molars belonging to E. klatti were found in an old lake deposit during excavations by the Natural History Museum of Mainz (Naturhistorisches Museum Mainz/Landessammlung fur Naturkunde Rheinland-Pfalz).
-The museum determined that the molars—as well as a mandible with nearly complete dentition belonging to another cercamoiines, Periconodon—were representative of the first primates from the Middle Eocene Eckfeld maar in Southwest Eifel, Germany.
+The museum determined that the molars — as well as a mandible with nearly complete dentition belonging to another cercamoniine, Periconodon — were representative of the first primates from the Middle Eocene Eckfeld maar in Southwest Eifel, Germany.
 E. klatti has a dental formula of 2:1:3:3 and the milk dentition of this species consisted of four premolars while the adults only had three premolars.